blcxtranslations/blcx/_translated/chapter-0044.md

 Lastly, he still had spirit tools.
 Even without the other two, he still was quite familiar with the golden rope.
 And although he could only use a portion of its power with the telekinesis technique, he could still use it as an ultimate technique.

-Of course, although he had confidence in himself, he would not take the initiate and attack those two.
+Of course, although he had confidence in himself, he would not take the initiative and attack those two.
 After all, one of them was at the great perfection of the Spirit Gathering stage and the less trouble he had the better.
 See that these two were prepared to spend the night here, Lin Xuan could only lament his bad luck.
 He would have to sleep in the tree tonight.

 The honks of geese ran out and Yan Tian Heng stood up.
 Dry provisions did not taste that great and since there was prey delivering themselves then why not hunt one to fill his stomach.

 Seeing Yan Tian Heng raising his head, Lin Xuan secretly cursed.
 He did not have time to think and so with a flash of his body, he floated down from the top of the tree.
 This was not Lin Xuan being rash but because of the Yan Tian Heng raising his head.
 With his cultivation, he would definitely see through Lin Xuan's concealment technique.
 So rather than staying in a disadvantaged position why not preemptively strike out.

 Since he heard of their dirty deeds, those two would definitely not let him go in peace.
-Therefore, if they are going to drop all pretenses of cordiality, then Lin Xuan was going to attach first.
+Therefore, if they are going to drop all pretenses of cordiality, then Lin Xuan was going to attack first.

 The two were shocked to see that there was someone in the tree tops.
 After seeing Lin Xuan's face, Yan Ming was even more shocked and exclaimed: "Father, he......
 He the one that snatched away the cultivation technique with the mid-grade pill......"